dk14/wolfram-mega/docs/dsl.md

 })
 ```

-> Alice cryptomagically reveals private key for repayment wallet in order to sign deposit redemption CET (she cannot sign it without doing so).
+> Alice cryptomagically reveals private key for repayment wallet in order to sign "MAGIC" (the signature itself is magically a private key).
 Since bob did not pay to that wallet, the key is worthless but Alice gets Bob's deposit using this "empty pockets proof".
 This approach is a payment oracle without third-party.

+> *Cryptomagic: Alice chooses random message, e.g. "MAGIC".
+Alice signs it with some key, but keeps signature private.
+Alice interprets signature as private key.
+Alice derives "repayment wallet" pubkey from it.*

 > Nuance: Alice can only withdraw funds from repayment wallet after grace period `deadline2`.
 Bob has to send money locked with `deadline2` timelock, so Alice would not empty the wallet herself. `ANYPREVOUT` BIP in BTC would address this inconvinience.